S-I-R-E-N-Team-203-EGR-314/S.I.R.E.N-Team-203-EGR-314.github.io/User Needs, Benchmarking, and Requirements.md

 ## User Needs, Benchmarking, and Requirements

-We adopted a structured approach to organize and prioritize the user needs
+We adopted a structured approach to organize and prioritize the user needs in order to transform user needs into tangible product requirements

 I. Voice of the Customer Benchmarking
 Five Existing Commercial Products